 Photographs are taken in the fall of the year.
 Individual and class composite photographs are available for purchase.
-School uniforms or STRIDE apparel must be worn for school pictures.
-Picture day is September 9, 2019.
+Picture day is September 19, 2022, with picture retake day being October 25.

 Pledge of Allegiance

 State Statute requires schoolwide recitation of the Pledge of Allegiance.
 Anyone who does not wish to participate in reciting the Pledge of Allegiance for any personal reason may elect not to do so.
 Students and staff must respect another person's right to make that choice.